-$$L(e) = \beta_0 + \beta_1 \left(SNR - SNR{50} \right) \qquad (8)$$ examines the effect of shifting the error functions by SNR{50} .
-This model provided a much better fit to listeners' responses (R2=0.624, p<0.001).
+$$L(e) = \beta_0 + \beta_1 (SNR - SNR{50}), \tag{8}$$

+examines the effect of shifting the error functions by SNR{50} .
+This model provided a much better fit to listeners' responses ($R^2 = .624$, p < .001).
 Thus, adjusting for the SNR{50} allows us to explain more than twice the variability explained by SNR alone.
-This result fits with the observations above and suggests that by simply measuring error thresholds, we can account for the majority of listeners errors (62.4%) in speech recognition tasks.
+This result fits with the observations above and suggests that by simply measuring error thresholds, we can account for the majority of listeners' errors (62.4%) in speech recognition tasks.
 Figure 6 shows the relationship between the observed empirical log-odds error and the predicted log-odds error from this model.

-Effect of across- and within-consonant factors
+Effect of Across- and Within-Consonant Factors

-Next, we examined the amount of variance explained by across- and withinconsonant differences using the full dataset. including those sounds that did not have well-defined SNR50 values.
+Next, we examined the amount of variance explained by across- and within-consonant differences using the full data set, including those sounds that did not have welldefined SNR{50} values.
 This analysis can provide a more complete account, but it also relies on more complex models.
-We used multi-step regression to look at the contribution of (1) SNR, (2) consonant, (3) token means (corresponding approximately to SNR{50}) and (4) token slopes.
+We used multistep regression to look at the contribution of (a) SNR, (b) consonant, (c) token means (corresponding approximately to SNR{50}), and (d) token slopes.
 At each step, one factor was added, and the proportion of variance accounted for by the model (R^2) was calculated.
 The change in R^2 on each step quantifies how much each factor contributed to listeners' errors.

-On the first step of the regression, we entered SNR as the only factor, yielding the same regression equation used above (Eq.
-7).
-Here, less variance is accounted for than in the first analysis ($R^2=0.228$, p<0.001), though SNR still has a significant effect.
+On the first step of the regression, we entered SNR as the only factor, yielding the same regression equation used above (Equation 7).
+Here, less variance is accounted for than in the first analysis ($R^2 = .228$, p < .001), although SNR still has a significant effect.
+The lower R^2 value is due to the additional tokens for which we could not obtain an SNR{50} .
+These sounds had errors that were either consistently near 100% at all SNRs or near 0% at all SNRs.
+Thus, the model does not explain responses to these sounds very well.
+This analysis does, however, provide a more complete picture of the amount of variance that can be explained in natural speech (including speech sounds with atypical response patterns).